Labor and Social Legislation

 – Monetized unused vacation leave credits, maximum of 10 days per year.

-- Medical cash allowance to dependants of employees, maximum of P750 per semester of P125 per month.
+– Medical cash allowance to dependents of employees, maximum of P750 per semester of P125 per month.

 – Rice subsidy, up to P1,500.